alexclassroom/connect-polylang-elementor/README.txt

 * New: Template tweaks work in form of plugin code - coding standards improvements

 == Upgrade Notice ==

+= 2.0.0 =
+**Warning** breaking changes with v1.
+Language Switcher and Dynamic Tags has been renamed and neeed to re-added again in your templates.

 = 1.0.2 =
 Fix Elementor template display conditions reset and other minor fixes.